lottadot/jiratools/README.md

 ## JiraToolsKit

-JiraToolsKit is a macOS and iOS framework (written in swift) to communicate with the JIRA API.
+JiraToolsKit is a macOS framework (written in swift) to communicate with the JIRA API.
 The command line jiraupdater uses the JiraToolsKit framework to communicate with JIRA.
 It is small and lightweight.
-It is in no way meant to be 100% complete towards the `JIRA` API - their API is **huge** - pull requests appreciated :)
+It is in no way meant to be 100% **complete** towards the `JIRA` API - their API is **huge** - pull requests appreciated :)

 ### License